obna/cfz-msiat/msiat/content/_index.md

 ---
-title: "Welcome to My Sister is a Techie!"
+title: "My Sister is a Techie!"
 description: A countfromzero blog.
 thumbnail:
     url: img/purpleLanding.jpg